 Enhanced Quality Option (Alfalfa) Factsheet

 The Enhanced Quality Option for Alfalfa, part of MASC Forage Insurance, provides a higher quality guarantee for Alfalfa acres insured under Select Hay Insurance.
 The Enhanced Quality Option allows producers to increase their RFV guarantee above 105 (the base guarantee for Alfalfa covered by Select Hay Insurance).
 All producers selecting the Enhanced Quality Option start with an Assigned RFV of 130.
-A producer is entitled to a claim if his Alfalfa coverage (in tonnes) has an RFV less than his RFV guarantee.
+A producer is entitled to a claim if their Alfalfa coverage (in tonnes) has an RFV less than their RFV guarantee.